exasol/exasol-java-tutorial/tls-tutorial/doc/tls_introduction.md

 ## Transport Layer Security and the OSI Model

-TLS works on top of  TCP/IP.
-As the name suggests, it sits on top of the transport layer of the OSI communication stack.
+TLS sits on top of the transport layer of the [OSI communication stack](https://en.wikipedia.org/wiki/OSI_model).

 The OSI model classifies the typical building blocks of technical communication systems into seven layers.